-My boys love collecting sticks to build “campfires” in the backyard, so when I recently saw a Land of Nod campfire set in a catalog, I thought, “I need to make that!”
+My boys love collecting sticks to build “campfires” in the backyard, so when I recently saw a pretend campfire set in a catalog, I thought, “I need to make that!”
 Today, I’m sharing a free tutorial on sewing a kids pretend campfire set so you too can make one of your own!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 For my campfire set, I made three flames, five logs and nine stones.
 Here’s what you’ll need to do the same: